chrisglass/exoscale-circleci-nodejs/README.md

 # exoscale-circleci-nodejs

 A minimal NodeJS server with no external dependencies.
-It runs on port 3000 and it responds with "Version: $APP_VERSION" when called.
+It runs on port 3000 and it responds with `Version: $APP_VERSION` when called.

 ## Run the app locally